Prashanna-Raj-Pandit/STAT-561--Predictive-Modeling/README.md

 **Model diagnostics.pdf:** Analysis of student performance (linear regression) and loan approval (logistic regression), with detailed model diagnostics and proposed interventions.
 **Regularization.R:** Analysis of absenteeism data using Lasso, Ridge, and Elastic Net regression for continuous outcomes and Lasso for multinomial classification.
 **Project.R:** Customer churn analysis with Poisson, Negative Binomial, Ridge, and Lasso regression, plus logistic regression for complaint prediction with SMOTE for class imbalance.

-## Installation
-To run the scripts in this repository, ensure you have R installed along with the required packages.
-Follow these steps:

-## Install R from CRAN.
-Install the necessary R packages by running the following commands in R:

-install.packages(c("dplyr", "readxl", "ggplot2", "corrplot", "nnet", "caret", "MASS", "pROC", "car", "glmnet", "lattice", "DMwR2", "themis", "recipes"))

 ## Usage